 What Is the Most Common Risk of Exposure to Bloodborne Pathogens for Healthcare Workers?

 Every day, healthcare workers put themselves at risk to care for others.
-Whether in hospitals, clinics, or emergency settings, they face constant exposure to a wide range of occupational hazards.
-One of the most serious being bloodborne pathogens.
+Whether in hospitals, clinics, or emergency settings, they face constant blood exposure to a wide range of occupational hazards.
+One of the most serious is bloodborne pathogens.
 These are infectious microorganisms present in human blood and certain body fluids that can cause life-threatening diseases such as HIV, hepatitis B, and hepatitis C.

 What Are Bloodborne Pathogens?